elwiiwii/MovingWall/README.md

 - Put the unzipped folder on your desktop and rename it to MovingWall

-- Manually open 1 instance of stranded isle
+- Manually open 1 instance of speedcraft/dreamcraft

 - Set the settings to your liking